 About Missouri Safe Sleep Coalition (SSC)

-The Safe Sleep Coalition was initiated by the Missouri Department of Social Services (DSS) in Winter 2016 to exclusively focus on safe sleep for infants.
-As of August 2021, the Department of Elementary and Secondary Education (DESE), Office of Childhood, began overseeing the management of the Safe Sleep Coalition.
-The primary goal of the Coalition is to substantially reduce and eliminate injuries and deaths as a result of unsafe sleep environments and practices in Missouri through increased education, awareness, practice and training.
+The Safe Sleep Coalition was initiated by the Missouri Department of Social Services (DSS) in Winter 2016 and transitioned to Missouri Children’s Trust Fund in January 2022.
+The Coalition’s primary goal is to substantially reduce and eliminate infant injuries and deaths as a result of unsafe sleep environments and practices in Missouri through increased education, awareness, practice and training.
 Coalition members meet regularly to share expertise and work together to develop, support and distribute consistent safe sleep messaging statewide.
 The Coalition promotes October as Infant Safe Sleep Awareness Month and encourages the use of the shared social media posts and pictures found on this site under Public Awareness.

 The Coalition adopted a Missouri Safe Sleep Strategic Plan that was prepared by the National Institute for Children’s Health Quality (NICHQ) in Fall 2019.